d3uk4li0n/writeups/tryhackme-what-the-shell/tryhackme-what-the-shell.md

 *Metasploit – multi/handler:*

 The exploit/multi/handler module of the Metasploit framework is, like socat and netcat, used to receive reverse shells.
 Due to being part of the Metasploit framework, multi/handler provides a fully-fledged way to obtain stable shells, with a wide variety of further options to improve the caught shell.
-It's also the only way to interact with a meterpreter shell, and is the easiest way to handle staged payloads -- both of which we will look at in task 9.
+It's also the only way to interact with a meterpreter shell, and is the easiest way to handle staged payloads – both of which we will look at in task 9.

 *Msfvenom:*

 Like multi/handler, msfvenom is technically part of the Metasploit Framework, however, it is shipped as a standalone tool.
 Msfvenom is used to generate payloads on the fly.
 Whilst msfvenom can generate payloads other than reverse and bind shells, these are what we will be focusing on in this room.
 Msfvenom is an incredibly powerful tool, so we will go into its application in much more detail in a dedicated task.

 ---

+Aside from the tools we've already covered, there are some repositories of shells in many different languages.
+One of the most prominent of these is [Payloads all the Things](https://github.com/swisskyrepo/PayloadsAllTheThings/blob/master/Methodology%20and%20Resources/Reverse%20Shell%20Cheatsheet.md).
+The PentestMonkey Reverse Shell Cheatsheet(opens in new tab) is also commonly used.
+In addition to these online resources, Kali Linux also comes pre-installed with a variety of webshells located at /usr/share/webshells.
+The SecLists repo(opens in new tab), though primarily used for wordlists, also contains some very useful code for obtaining shells.